Using a condom during sex is the most effective way to prevent transmission of STIs and other blood-borne viruses, such as HIV and hepatitis.

 Key things to know

 If you’ve had sex without a condom, there’s a chance you could have a sexually transmitted infection (STI).

 Many STIs do not show clear symptoms, therefore regular testing is the best way to know your status and feel more in control of your sexual health.
 If you are sexually active, you should get tested for STIs at least every 6 months, and every 3 months if you have multiple partners or have anal sex.

-Regular testing means that any STIs can be picked up and treated early.
-It also means you can make informed decisions about your sexual health and prevent onward transmission.
 If you are worried about STIs or your sexual health, you can get in touch with us for advice and support.

 How to prevent STIs